Liège–Bastogne–Liège: Liège–Bastogne–Liège Femmes

 In 2017, Liège–Bastogne–Liège Femmes in the UCI Women's World Tour was inaugurated, following the example of La Flèche Wallonne Féminine and Women's Amstel Gold Race.
 The first Liège–Bastogne–Liège Femmes, run on 23 April 2017, was won by Olympic champion Anna van der Breggen of the Netherlands.

 At 135.5 km, the race is approximately half the distance of the men's event.
-Hence, it doesn't start in Liège but in Bastogne, from where it heads north past Liège to finish in Ans on the same location as the men's race.
+Hence, it does not start in Liège but in Bastogne, from where it heads north past Liège to finish in Ans on the same location as the men's race.
 The route features four categorized climbs: the Côte de la Vecquée, Côte de La Redoute, Côte de la Roche aux faucons and Côte de Saint-Nicolas.
 The top of the last climb of Saint-Nicolas comes at 5.5 km from the finish.